 The Kasbah was built in the Andalusian-Maghrebian style to defend Chefchaouen from attacks by the Portuguese and Spanish.
 Entry only costs €1 Euro!
 It’s totally worth a quick visit.

-Stay In A Riad
+Spend The Night In A Riad

 “Riad” comes from the Arabic word for “garden”, and it’s referring to the space in the centre of these traditional Moroccan guest-houses, open to the sky, usually with a water fountain.